La Center Middle School Handbook2019-2020

 School closure and length of closure are to be determined by the superintendent.
 Every effort shall be made to keep school open.
 If necessary, due to inclement weather conditions, opening may be delayed for one or two hours.
 Closure or delayed starting time announcements apply to one day only.
-The latest information will also be posted online at www.flashalert.net.
+The latest information will be shared via the school messenger system and also be posted on-line at www.flashalert.net.

-The School Messenger system is used to notify parents of school delays, closures, and emergency situations, or simply to provide important information regarding school events or activities.
-Please contact the school office if you have any questions or want to sign up for additional phone numbers or email addresses beyond those provided at registration.
+The School Messenger system is used to notify parents of school delays and closures, school emergency situations, or simply to provide important information regarding school events or activities.
+Please contact your school office if you have any questions or want to sign up for additional phone numbers or email addresses beyond those provided at registration.